Skip to content

 Arya Tri Prabawa, Merel Jung, Kostas Stoitsas, Werner Liebregts and Itır Önal Ertuğrul Predicting Probability of Investment Based on Investor’s Facial Expression in a Startup Funding Pitch

-Thomas Cassimon, Liam Hertoghs, Simon Vanneste, Phil Reiter, Kevin Mets, Tom De Schepper, Siegfried Mercelis and Peter Hellinckx Predicting Image Classifier Performance Using the Synthetic Petri Dish Method
+Amber Cassimon, Liam Hertoghs, Simon Vanneste, Phil Reiter, Kevin Mets, Tom De Schepper, Siegfried Mercelis and Peter Hellinckx Predicting Image Classifier Performance Using the Synthetic Petri Dish Method

 Benjamin Rombaut, Joris Roels and Yvan Saeys BioSegment: Active Learning segmentation for 3D electron microscopy imaging